 "Composition liberates time so that it can be lived, not stockpiled... to compose is to... locate liberation, not in a faraway future, either sacred or material, but in the present, in production and in one's own enjoyment."

 (Jacques Attali, Noise - The Political Economy of Music)

-My obsession with the dichotomy of Binary opposites can be initially illustrated by the above two quotes, although Attali & Hauer would appear to fundamentally disagree on the sacred/spiritual nature of the act of composition, they both describe "tapping into" the musical source.
+My obsession with the dichotomy of Binary opposites can be initially illustrated by the above two quotes, although Attali & Hauer would appear to fundamentally disagree on the sacred/spiritual nature of the act of composition, they both (to a certain extent) describe "tapping into" the musical source, the collective unconsciousness.
 For Hauer this means utilizing the system, for Atteli it is the act of creation in the moment, the improvisation of the NOW!

-To a certain extent, our understanding of all systems is flawed, tempered, tampered with, and no doubt, in the future (unless the capitalist / commercial world retains hegemony & dominance over the availability and distribution of music), micro tonality (down to granulation and beyond) will render all discussions of tonality, post tonality, & 12 tone composition - obsolete (both culturally & intellectually)!
-For the time being, writing in the 2nd decade of the 21st Century, having lived through 38 years of the 20th Century, my zeitgeist, interest, passion & work is routed in, and informed by, a world that is constantly awakening to future possibilities; with system theories, quantum decoherance, and phenomenology as a guide book, and chromaticism as an encultured (referential) framework.
+Our understanding of all systems is flawed, tempered, tampered with, and no doubt, in the future (unless the capitalist / commercial world retains hegemony & dominance over the availability and distribution of music), micro tonality (down to granulation and beyond) will render all discussions of tonality, post tonality, & 12 tone composition - obsolete (both culturally & intellectually)!
+For the time being, writing in the 2nd decade of the 21st Century, having lived through 38 years of the 20th Century, my zeitgeist, interest, passion & work is routed in, and informed by, a world that is constantly awakening to future possibilities; with set theories, quantum decoherance, and phenomenology as a guide book, and chromaticism as an encultured (referential) framework.